-MEMS is a nationally and internationally recognised centre of excellence in Medieval and Early Modern Studies.
+MEMS is an internationally recognised centre of excellence in Medieval and Early Modern Studies.

 We are a diverse community of researchers who believe in the importance of interdisciplinary research and teaching.
-We offer exciting MA programmes taught in the historic city of Canterbury or split between Canterbury and Paris.
+We offer an exciting MA programme taught in the historic city of Canterbury.
 We provide expert supervision for PhD students within a rich and stimulating research community.

-From early modern drama to early medieval European culture, we believe that the cultural lives of our ancestors can be accessed in multiple ways.
+From late antique culture to early modern drama, we believe that the lives of our ancestors can be accessed in multiple ways.
 From buildings and art to the fragmentary documents of the past such as charters and wills, to the poetry and literatures of the pre-modern world, we believe that our students should be trained in multiple skills to access the past.
 Our close relationships with the world-famous Canterbury Cathedral and the Canterbury Archaeological Trust allow our students access to a wide range of unique historical, literary and material evidence.
 We want our students to see archives, buildings, art and the literature preserved in handwritten and early printed books as being accessible, indeed, necessary resources for their understanding of the past.